arp242/arp242.net/code/packman.vim/index.markdown

-		version    Show last commit for all installed plugins. install    Install new plugins; don't update existing. update     Update existing plugins; don't update new. orphan     Remove 'orphaned' packages no longer in the config.
+		version    Show last commit for all installed plugins. install    Install new plugins; don't update existing. update     Update existing plugins; don't update new. orphans    Remove 'orphaned' packages no longer in the config.

 	If no mode is given we will install new plugins and update existing.